Cap Rate? ROI? Are you looking at a property investment and hearing these terms for the first time?

 ROI stands for return on investment.

-As the percentage return an investment achieves on an annual basis using the net income divided by the initial investment, it is one of the easiest ways to assess an investment return.
+It is the percentage return an investment achieves on an annual basis using the net income divided by the initial investment.

 The formula used to calculate ROI is: